wp-plugins/custom-metadata/readme.txt

 === Custom Metadata Manager ===
-Contributors: batmoo
+Contributors: batmoo, jkudish, cvernon, stresslimit Donate link: http://digitalize.ca/donate
-Donate link: http://digitalize.ca/donate
+Tags: custom metadata, custom metadata manager metadata, postmeta, post meta, user meta, custom post types, custom fields, options, options pages, metabox
-Tags: custom metadata, custom metadata manager metadata, postmeta, post meta, user meta, custom post types, custom fields Requires at least: 3.0
+Requires at least: 3.0
-Tested up to: 3.2
+Tested up to: 3.2.1
-Stable tag: 0.3
+Stable tag: 0.4

-An easy way to add custom fields to your object types (post, pages, custom post types, users)
+An easy way to add custom fields to your object types (post, pages, custom post types, users) & to generate option pages

 == Description ==

-An easy way to add custom fields to your object types (post, pages, custom post types, users).
+An easy way to add custom fields to your object types (post, pages, custom post types, users) & to generate option pages.

 The goal of this plugin is to help you rapidly build familiar, intuitive interfaces for your users in a very WordPress-native way.